Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 MetaMask: The Good Stuff

 - Customer support: MetaMask wants to get as many people involved with the Ethereum network as it can.
-It has a video introduction on its homepage, and a detailed support page.
+It has a video introduction on its homepage and a detailed support page.

 - Simple interface: Once it’s set up, MetaMask is very simple to use - this is a sentiment echoed by other user MetaMask wallet reviews, too.
-All of its features are laid out clearly so sending and receiving currency is easy, even for beginners - the same can be true about integrating MetaMask with the aforementioned Ledger wallets, too!
+All of its features are laid out clearly, so sending and receiving currency is easy, even for beginners - the same can be true about integrating MetaMask with the aforementioned Ledger wallets, too!

 - Local key storage: Some wallet providers store keys on their own servers.
-This is common on exchanges that provide wallets, like Binance.
+This is common on exchanges that provide custodial wallets, like Binance.
 MetaMask keys are stored on the user’s own browser, not on any remote servers.
-This gives the user more control over their public and private keys, but is also often much more dangerous, security-wise.
+This gives the user more control over their public and private keys, but it is also often much more dangerous, security-wise.

 That’s a lot of good stuff!
 How about the bad stuff?